 Breakups are stressful and painful.
 It is unlikely you did not argue or shout at each other.
 So long as no-one was hurt then it should not have compromised your abilities as a father.

-The Section 7 Welfare Checklist
+Make Your Case With Section 7 Welfare Checklist

 In my second child court case I created a supporting document that detailed my own response and views on the Section 7 Welfare Checklist.
 I outlined how specifically my desired 50/50 split of time with our children would be both feasible and beneficial to the children.